 The plugin includes a default configuration file, which is an ini-style configuration file with sections and name=value pairs.
-You can edit this configuration file on the Policies > AA Plugin Configurations page of the SPS web interface.
+You can edit it on the Policies > AA Plugin Configurations page of the SPS web interface.

 - a.
 Configure the usermapping settings if needed.
-SPS must find out which RSA user belongs to the username of the authenticated connection.
-For that, it can query your LDAP/Microsoft Active Directory server.
-For details, see [USERMAPPING] on page 25. - b.
+SPS must find out which inWebo user belongs to the username of the authenticated connection.
+For that, it can guery your LDAP/Microsoft Active Directory server.
+For details, see [USERMAPPING]. - b.
 Configure other parameters of your plugin as needed for your environment.
-For details, see SPS RADIUS plugin parameter reference on page 15.
+For details, see SPS inWebo plugin parameter reference.